 White rat is looking over the rime of the cage

-For more information and to gain access to the web-based theoretical part of the course in Laboratory Animal Science (LAS), you as a supervisor/researcher must register yourself and your employees (doctoral students, postdocs, and research staff) who need laboratory animal training.
-Contact the prefekt at UCCB.
+To gain access and get more information about the theoretical web-based courses, contact the prefekt at UCCB.
+You as a supervisor/researcher must register yourself and your employees (doctoral students, postdocs and research staff) who need laboratory animal training.

 Teachers: University veterinarian and UCCB staff